 Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after time.
 The wheel could come off and cause an accident.
-When you change a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
-In an emergency, you can use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if needed, to get all the rust or dirt off.
-See Changing a Flat Tire on page 5-78.
+When changing a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
+In an emergency, use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if needed, to get all the rust or dirt off.
+See Changing a Flat Tire on page 5-82.